 MW.
 If there are multiple Synchronized Reserve Events during the Operating Day, the maximum MW shortfall across all events is the MW shortfall used to determine the Synchronized Reserve Shortfall Charge.
 The calculation of the MW shortfall is further described in Manual 11, Section 4.
 This Shortfall Charge will apply to each Real-Time Settlement Interval the resource was assigned or self-scheduled for real-time Synchronized Reserve in the Operating Day on which the event occurred.
-This charge is netted against any Balancing Synchronized Reserve Market Clearing Price Credits the resource received included in the calculation of the Balancing Synchronized Reserve Market Credit Charge billing line item.
+This charge is included in the calculation of the Synchronized Reserve Charge billing line item.